U.S. Equal Employment Opportunity Commission

-For more about Chair Jenny R. Yang, see http://www.eeoc.gov/eeoc/yang.cfm.
+For more about Acting Chair Lipnic, see https://www.eeoc.gov/eeoc/lipnic.cfm.

 OCH is currently looking for 2L, 3L or LLM law student interns, with strong legal research and writing skills, and a demonstrated interest in civil rights issues, employment law, or public interest law.
 Interns will be supervised by an attorney and will have opportunities to produce a legal writing work-product.